Esri/developer-support/web-js/requirejs-with-jsapi/README.md

 #RequireJS with ArcGIS API for JavaScript

 RequireJS helps developers load multiple files and JavaScript libraries.
-Dojo has this framework built-in but cases may arrise where need to put the two together, like we did here.
+Dojo has this framework built-in but cases may arrise where there is a need to put the two together, like we did here.

-[ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) [RequireJS](http://requirejs.org/)
+[ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/)

+[RequireJS](http://requirejs.org/)

 ## Features